-We have visited all of the major wastewater facilities; have interviewed key staff associated with the planning, design, construction and operation of the individual facilities, as well as the maintenance of those facilities.
+We have visited all of the major facilities in the Sewer System, and have interviewed key staff associated with the planning, design, construction and operation of the individual facilities, as well as the maintenance of those facilities.
 It is our opinion that the Authority facilities are all in operable condition and are well maintained.
-The senior management has in place a system for assessing the adequacy of staff, equipment and both capital and maintenance needs.
-Overall the Authority's professional staff understands that maintenance of the investment made in major capital projects along with a continuous reassessment of how to efficiently operate those facilities will optimize the useful life and lower the operational costs of the Authority's operation.
+The Authority's senior management has in place a system for assessing the adequacy of staff, equipment and both capital and maintenance needs.
+Overall the Authority's staff understands that maintenance of the investment made in major capital projects, along with a continuous reassessment of how to efficiently operate the facilities, will optimize the useful life and minimize the costs to operate and maintain the Authority's Systems.